sdrouard/Final-project/Final_project/README.txt

 Upload the data and the documentation

-Step 1- Data preparation: cleaning and standardization Create the dataset for analysis with body measures (outcomes) and demographic data (covariates).
+Step 1- Data preparation: cleaning and standardization -Create the dataset for analysis with body measures (outcomes) and demographic data (covariates).
-Restrict data to non-pregnant individuals for whom at least some body measures are available.
+    *Restrict data to non-pregnant individuals for whom at least some body measures are available.
-Reformat all column name in lower case.
+-Reformat all column name in lower case.
-Create covariates categrories (age-groups, income quintile) and outcomes (obesity binary) Create an alternative outcome variable excluding extreme values
+-Create covariates categrories (age-groups, income quintile) and outcomes (obesity binary) -Create an alternative outcome variable excluding extreme values

 Step 2- Descritpive statistics
-Report covariates for the entire sample, and by obesity status Report missingness and extreme values in outcomes of interest Report graphs of the body measure distributions and discuss if extreme values are outliers Analysis the determinants of outliers and missing values
+-Report covariates for the entire sample, and by obesity status -Report missingness and extreme values in outcomes of interest -Report graphs of the body measure distributions and discuss if extreme values are outliers -Analysis the determinants of outliers and missing values

 Step 3 - Graphical analysis
-Graph the distribution of the body measures by age group, gender and income quintile (or other relevant covariates) Graph the distribution of the body measures by interactions of the relevant covariates
+-Graph the distribution of the body measures by age group, gender and income quintile (or other relevant covariates) -Graph the distribution of the body measures by interactions of the relevant covariates

 Step 4- Data analysis
 Use interpolation to predict the value of the obesity index when missing/extreme values